 The action was radical: I sawed out the damaged parts and added a new piece of beech in order to have the right plane width.
 On the left side a beech patch was added for covering the holes I made.

+Then I re-glued the body and chiselled out the seat and the cavity for the depth adjusting lever.
+A new sole was necessary.
+I used a piece of ash.
 I used a woodie blade and cap-iron, so I had to move the threaded hole for cap-iron screw and create a slot for the depth adjusting lever.

+The knob was restored, as well as its screw: It was repaired by a welding.
 For the lever cap I choosed of making a wooden new one and used a brass wing screw for it.

 A color treatment completed the job.